PerfectlySoft/PerfectDocs/guide/filters.md

 }
 ```

 Calling this function sets the server's response filters.
 Each filter is provided along with its priority.
 The filters in the array parameter can be given in any order.
-The server will sort them appropriately, putting high priority filters above those with lower priorities.
+The server will sort them appropriately, putting high-priority filters above those with lower priorities.
 Filters of equal priority will maintain the given order.

 ### Examples

-The following example is taken from a filters test case and illustrates how response filter priorities operate and how response filters can modify outgoing headers and body data.
+The following example is taken from a filters test case.
+It illustrates how response filter priorities operate, and how response filters can modify outgoing headers and body data.

 ```swift
 struct Filter1: HTTPResponseFilter {